 Ruci Kaisila and Joanne Kaisila

-Director, Animator, Co-writer Tumeli Tuqota
+Director, Animator and Co-writer Tumeli Tuqota

-KIN series Director/Concept Irine Vela
+KIN series Director and Concept Irine Vela

 Photography and Cinematography Miguel Rios and Meredith O’Shea